While we’re still basking in the afterglow

 Seriously, don’t do it.
 If you can avoid anything in life, it must be thinking about a white bear.

 Are you totally thinking about one right now?
-I know you are, because I’m you.
+I know you are.
 You’re demonstrating the power of ironic process theory.
 Sometimes the more we try to suppress something the more prevalent it becomes in our thoughts.
 Mommy guilt works this way, so instead of telling yourself to “stop it” when you catch yourself with those thoughts, try shifting the focus to something that you’re doing well.

 Instead of “Man, I really lost my cool when the toddler jammed half a roll of toilet paper into the potty to see what would happen and I practically had to swim to the plunger,” remind yourself of five things you’ve done well that day.
 They say it takes 5-7 compliments to balance the negative effects of one criticism, so be kind to yourself.